 Addressing the complexity of the personality demands integrating multiple traditional and non-traditional approaches, developed through client trust, cultural assimilation, and therapeutic innovation.
 There is no one right way to do or experience growth or recovery.
 Any evaluation and treatment program must be innovative, fluid, and targeted.
 Culture, environment, history, and associations in conjunction with social, creative, and intellectual needs and aspirations are necessary components of any successful strategy.
 Consideration of each determines our value and the efficacy of the program.

-A Working Platform showing encouraging results for most physiological dysfunctions and discomforts is an integration of positive psychology’s optimum human functioning with CBT’s behavior modification, neuroscience’s network restructuring, and other targeted approaches.
+A Working Platform showing encouraging results for most physiological dysfunctions and discomforts is an integration of positive psychology’s optimum human functioning with CBT’s behavior modification, proactive neuroplasticity via DRNI (deliberate, repetitive, neural information), and other targeted approaches.

 Positive Psychology.
-The Wellness Model’s chief facilitator is positive psychology, which originated with Maslow’s (1943) seminal text on humanism.
-Positive psychology focuses on virtues and strengths that help you transform and flourish.
-Until recently, the focus on optimal functioning’s positive aspects ignored the individual’s holism by neglecting their negative aspects.
-Positive Psychology 2.0 emphasizes the positive while managing and processing the negative to increase wellbeing.
+Positive psychology focuses on the character strengths, virtues, and attributes that help you transform and flourish.
 Although it functions best in conjunction with other programs, PP’s mental health interventions have proved successful in mitigating the symptoms of depression, anxiety, and other disorders.
 Growing research suggests that PP not only improves life outcomes but improves overall health.
 PP interventions produced significant improvements in emotional wellbeing while also decreasing symptoms of anxiety and depression.

 CBT.
 Cognitive theory assumes that our dysfunction results from negative, irrational thinking and behavior caused by our ingrained reactions to situations and conditions.
 CBT trains us to recognize these irrational thoughts and beliefs that sustain our discomfort or dysfunction and replace them with healthy ones until they become automatic and permanent.